 Prerequisite – Virtualization In Cloud Computing and Types, Types of Server Virtualization, Hypervisor

-A platform virtualization approach that allows efficient full virtualization with the help of hardware capabilities, primarily from the host processor is referred as Hardware based virtualization in computing.
+A platform virtualization approach that allows efficient full virtualization with the help of hardware capabilities, primarily from the host processor is referred to as Hardware based virtualization in computing.
 To simulate a complete hardware environment, or virtual machine, full virtualization is used in which an unchanged guest operating system (using the common instruction set as the host machine) executes in sophisticated isolation.

 The different logical layers of operating system-based virtualization, in which the VM is first installed into a full host operating system and subsequently used to generate virtual machines.

-An abstract execution environment in terms of computer hardware in which guest OS can be run, referred as Hardware-level virtualization.
-In this, an operating system represents the guest, the physical computer hardware represents a host, its emulation represents virtual machine, and hypervisor represents the Virtual Machine Manager.
+An abstract execution environment in terms of computer hardware in which guest OS can be run, referred to as Hardware-level virtualization.
+In this, an operating system represents the guest, the physical computer hardware represents a host, its emulation represents a virtual machine, and the hypervisor represents the Virtual Machine Manager.
 When the virtual machines are allowed to interact with hardware without any intermediary action requirement from the host operating system generally makes hardware-based virtualization more efficient.
-A fundamental component of hardware virtualization is the hypervisor, or virtual machine manger (VMM).
+A fundamental component of hardware virtualization is the hypervisor, or virtual machine manager (VMM).

 Basically, there are two types of Hypervisors which are described below:

 Hypervisors of type I run directly on top of the hardware.
 As a result, they stand in for operating systems and communicate directly with the ISA interface offered by the underlying hardware, which they replicate to allow guest operating systems to be managed.
 Because it runs natively on hardware, this sort of hypervisor is also known as a native virtual machine.